 An indispensable management practice for structuring effective corporate teams is the use of the competency map.
 By considering the study of important personality traits, competency mapping makes it possible to know the profile of professionals in a more complete and detailed manner.
 Thus, this skill allows to determine more precisely which job function each professional is most inclined to.
-To understand the procedure, let's define the concept of competence and understand what are the elements that compose skills mapping.
-Check out!
+To understand the procedure, let's define the concept of competence and understand what are the elements that compose skills mapping

 What is competence?